storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 energy, and first fell into disuse and then became unusable.
 The original StoryBuilder is the ancestor of this one version.

-After I retired, I had the dubious idea of rewriting StoryBuilder and selling it again, and started down that road.
+After I retired, I had the idea of rewriting StoryBuilder and selling it again, and started down that road.
 However, looking at my tired old face in the mirror one morning, I came to realize that I wasn't interested in going into business again.
-I wasn't interested in scrappng my project either, which realization led to the decision to distribute StoryBuilder as free and open source software (FOSS.)
+I wasn't interested in scrapping my project either, which realization led to the decision to distribute StoryBuilder as free and open source software (FOSS.)

+I'm pleased with how it's developing and I hope you find it useful.

 ## Software Influences